-Here we observe that the compounded sales growth of HDFC bank is around 24% for the 10 year average and around 19% for last 3 years.
+Here we observe that the compounded sales growth of HDFC bank is around 24% for the 10-year average and around 19% for the last 3 years.
 In addition, the average compounded profit growth for the last three years is 19.73%.

-Further, while investing Stocks for Long term Investment in India in banking sector, you should always check the gross non performing asset (NPA) percentage.
-As a thumb rule, companies with gross NPA less that 2% is considered worth investigating.
-For HDFC bank, the gross NPA is around 1.05%, which is good.
+Further, while investing Stocks for Long-term Investment in India in the banking sector, you should always check the gross non-performing asset (NPA) percentage.
+As a thumb rule, companies with gross NPA less than 2% is considered worth investigating.
+For HDFC Bank, the gross NPA is around 1.05%, which is good.

 If you are new to stock market and want to learn stocks from scratch, I will highly recommend you to read this book: ONE UP ON THE WALL STREET by Peter Lynch- best selling book for stock market beginners.

-Whatever may be the economy of the country, new houses will be consistently made, and new companies will regularly opened.
+Whatever may be the economy of the country, new houses will be consistently made, and new companies will regularly open.
 And in all these, a paint company will be required.